Schärer as 4th official - Siebert to referee Champions League final

 Fedayi San in action as AVAR at the women's final

-In the final of the UEFA Women's Champions League, in which FC Barcelona and OL Lyonnes will face each other on Saturday, May 23, at 18:00 at the Ullevaal in Oslo, Fedayi San will serve as Assistant Video Assistant Referee (AVAR).
+Fedayi San will act as Assistant Video Assistant Referee (AVAR) in the UEFA Women's Champions League final, in which FC Barcelona and OL Lyonnes will face each other on Saturday, May 23, at 18:00 at the Ullevaal in Oslo.
 For the 43-year-old World Cup VAR from Aargau, the final nomination at European elite club level is his second as AVAR after that in the 2024 European Super Cup final between Real Madrid and Atalanta Bergamo.